Butker's OT field goal lifts Chiefs past Ravens, 27-24

+The Chiefs proceeded to score a tying touchdown on a pass to Damien Williams on another fourth-down play to force overtime.
+Then they watched as Harrison Butker booted a 36-yard field goal — atoning for a miss as time expired — and their maligned defense stuffed Baltimore to escape with a 27-24 victory Sunday.

+"You always want to be in a position to go win a game," said Mahomes, who threw for 377 yards and two scores as the Chiefs clinched a playoff berth.
+"These are the best wins when you have to battle, when you trade plays.
+These are the ones that you remember the most."

-The Ravens (7-6) marched across midfield as they tried to answer in overtime, but Ronnie Stanley's holding penalty put them in a bind.
-Jackson was sacked by Houston and Dee Ford — and wound up leaving the game — and Robert Griffin III threw two incompletions to end it.
+The Ravens looked as if they might match Butker's field goal, marching across midfield in overtime, but Ronnie Stanley's holding penalty put them in a bind.
+Jackson was then sacked by Justin Houston and Dee Ford — and left with an ankle injury — before Robert Griffin III threw two incompletions to end it.

+"We played a heck of a game.
+Just didn't get it down," said Jackson, who insisted after X-rays came back negative that he would be OK.
+"We've got to regroup next week and get ready for our next game."

-Mahomes threw for 377 yards with two touchdowns and an interception.
-Tyreek Hill caught eight passes for 139 yards, including three in overtime to set up the eventual winning field goal.
+Tyreek Hill caught eight passes for 139 yards for Kansas City (11-2), including three in overtime to set up the eventual winning field goal.
+Travis Kelce had seven catches for 77 yards and another score, becoming the first tight end in league history with at least 80 receptions and 1,000 yards receiving in three consecutive seasons.

-Jackson threw for 147 yards and two touchdowns for the Ravens, who had never lost in three trips to Arrowhead Stadium.
+Jackson finished with 147 yards and two touchdowns for the Ravens, who had never lost in three trips to Arrowhead Stadium.
 Jackson also had 71 yards rushing in his fourth start in place of Joe Flacco .

+"We didn't come here for no moral victory," Ravens pass rusher Terrell Suggs said.
+"We didn't come here to 'do well' against a 10-2 team, now 11-2.
+No, we came to win."

 Both teams looked as if they had the game won in regulation.

-The Ravens took the lead with 4:04 to go when a long punt return gave them prime field position, and Jackson threw a third-down touchdown pass to John Brown.
+The Ravens (7-6) took the lead with 4:04 to go when a long punt return gave them a short field, and Jackson threw a third-down touchdown pass to John Brown.
 But the NFL's top-ranked defense twice allowed the league's highest-scoring offense to convert on fourth down .

-The first came on fourth-and-9 at the Chiefs 40, when Mahomes scrambled to his right and threw an audacious cross-body heave to a hobbled Hill for a 40-yard gain.
+The first came on fourth-and-9 at the Chiefs 40, when Mahomes scrambled to his right and threw his absurd cross-body heave to a hobbled Hill for a 40-yard gain.
 The second came on fourth-and-3 at the Ravens 5, when Mahomes threw his dump-off to Williams for the tying touchdown.

+"I mean, Pat makes unbelievable throws every game, it's just the kind of player he is," Kelce said.
+"You're never dead on any play as a wide receiver, tight end or running back in the routes."

-As the Ravens tried to get into range for kicker Justin Tucker, Houston strip-sacked Jackson to give KC the ball.
+As the Ravens tried to get into range for kicker Justin Tucker, Houston strip-sacked Jackson to give Kansas City the ball.
 Butker proceeded to miss his second field goal of the game to force overtime.

 At other times, the Ravens got enough pressure on Mahomes to make him look like a rookie.